Nokia-Bell-Labs/data-centric-federated-learning/publications/centaur/README.md

-# Centaur: federated learning for constrained devices
+# Centaur: Enhancing Efficiency in Multidevice Federated Learning through Data Selection

-This is one implementation of a partitioned-based federated learning (FL) framework to support efficient FL training on ultra-constrained edge devices.
+This is one implementation of a partitioned-based federated learning (FL) framework to support efficient FL training on constrained edge devices.

 ## Structure